This exhibition presents the 30-year history of the Finnish Border Guard’s special intervention units.

 Special response teams have been trained and equipped to deal with the Border Guard’s most challenging border security tasks across the whole territory of Finland.
 In addition, special intervention units can also be used to support other authorities.

-(Captions are available on the videos in English, Finnish and Swedish.
+(By approving all cookies, you enable the embedded Youtube videos on the site.
+Captions are available on the videos in English, Finnish and Swedish.
 To turn on captions, click the “C” icon.)